How much does a financial advisor cost?Get a free quote now

 State of finances

-Your current financial situation will also affect how much financial advisors charge in the US.
-If your paperwork is organized and every record is clear, fees can be kept to a minimum.
-However, if you need help in managing debt or taxes, expect costs to increase.
+Your current financial situation will also affect how much financial advisors charge in Australia.
+If your paperwork is organised and every record is clear, fees can be kept to a minimum.
+However, if you need help in managing taxes or debt, expect costs to increase.

 Different types of financial advisor fees

 One of the more popular and straightforward ways to charge financial advisor clients is through a percentage of assets.
-Advisor charges range from 0.5% to 5%, depending on your agreement.
-Often, an initial fee of 2% to 3% is charged.
+Advisor charges 1% to 2% of assets per year on average.
 If you wish to seek ongoing advice moving forward, 0.5% to 0.8% of assets is usually charged.
-These may seem a lot, but the costs outweigh the peace of mind knowing your money is growing and working harder for you.
+These may seem a lot but the costs outweigh the peace of mind knowing your money is growing and working harder for you.

 Aside from these fees, you can also arrange an ongoing review done monthly or annually with your financial advisor.
 How much a financial advisor costs per year would depend on the help needed and the depth of advice.
 It’s best to have payment schemes sorted out in the first meeting in a way that will suit you and your financial needs.